-The district's dress code teaches grooming and hygiene, prevents disruption, minimizes safety hazards, and maintains a positive learning climate.
-Students and parents may determine a student's personal dress and grooming standards, provided that they comply with the following:
+The district's dress code teaches grooming and hygiene, prevents disruption, and minimizes safety hazards.
+Students and parents may determine a student's personal dress and grooming standards, provided that they comply with the district policy.
+Please see the district handbook.